 Cameco is one of the largest providers of uranium in the world.
 It is also a leading supplier of uranium refining, conversion, and fuel manufacturing services.
 Both uranium and nuclear fuel are used in generating electricity all around the world.
 Cameco’s reporting segments are Uranium accounting for 75% of total sales and Fuel services constituting ~20%.

-The company controls about 25% of world primary conversion capacity and accounts for 9% of the total world production.
-Cameco’s landholdings, including exploration, span about 1.7 million acres and it has about 25% of the world’s primary conversion capacity.
+The company controls about 24% of the world’s primary conversion capacity and accounted for 7% of the total world production in the last year.
+Cameco’s landholdings, including exploration, span about 1.7 million acres.
 Its assets include a large portfolio of low-cost mining operations, extensive mineral reserves, and resources, as well as exploration and development projects.

-Cameco’s tier-one operations include McArthur River/Key Lake, Cigar Lake, and Inkai in Kazakhstan.
+The company has controlling ownership in tier-one operations including McArthur River (~70% ownership), Cigar Lake (~50%), and Inkai (40%) in Kazakhstan.
 The Cigar Lake location is the world’s second-largest high-grade uranium deposit, with 100 times higher grades than the world average.
 Cameco sells uranium and fuel services to nuclear utilities in 12 countries.
-By region, the Americas account for nearly 45% of total sales, followed by Europe (~20%) and Asia (~35%).
+By region, the Americas account for nearly 45% of total sales, followed by Europe (~25%) and Asia (~30%).

 - Ticker: TSE:CCO